Head to a restaurant, and it’s another story.

 Restaurant menus have so many choices and are often full of unfamiliar terms.
-Is a food fried or baked?
+Is the food fried or baked?
 Does it come with a sauce or dressing?
-If you’re not careful, you won’t know answers to these questions and more until you ask them.
+If you’re not careful, you won’t know the answers to these questions and more until you ask them.

 Before heading out to dinner tonight, here are some tips to enjoy a healthy meal.

 When considering what to choose from dozens of options, you can easily become overwhelmed.
 Just as easy is to be tempted by unhealthy choices.
 Thankfully, most restaurants these days include healthy options on their menus and label them accordingly.